 Creative people love whiteboards.
 Whether used to jot down quick notes, map out a plotline, or just convey ideas to others, a whiteboard is a must for any writer’s workspace.
 Even if they already have one, writers can always use more space.
 This whiteboard magnetic, so you can still pin pages or other bits of inspiration to it.

-Notebooks – A Great Gift for Writers
+Notebooks / Literary Journals – A Great Gift for Writers

-Notebooks are the foundation of any writer’s toolkit an allow them to write as their mind wanders capturing new ideas or expressing their thoughts.
+Notebooks are the foundation of any writer’s toolbox and allow them to write as their mind wanders capturing new ideas or expressing their thoughts.
 You’ll want a notebook that is small enough to fit in their bags or backpack.
 The other thing you’ll want to make sure of is whether your favorite writer prefers lined or unlined notebooks.
 Below you’ll see our top recommended notebooks that can be gifts for writers.

 As one of the de facto best gifts for writers, the classic moleskine notebook is a must.
 Moleskine notebooks generally fit the bill pretty well as a great gift for writers.
 You’ll want to make sure that the notebook is small enough that it can easily be carried around.
 Moleskines come in both lined and unlined.